 QoS APs capable of supporting automatic power save delivery (APSD) shall signal this capability through the use of the APSD subfield in the Capability Information field in Beacon, Probe Response, and (Re)Association Response management frames.

-QoS STAs use the Power Management field in the Frame Control field of a frame to indicate whether it is in active or PS mode.
-As APSD is a mechanism for the delivery of downlink data and bufferable management frames to power-saving STAs, the frames transmitted by a STA in PS mode that is using APSD have the Power Management bit in the Frame Control field set to 1, thereby causing buffering to take place at the AP.
+QoS STAs use the Power Management subfield in the Frame Control field of a frame to indicate whether it is in active or PS mode.
+As APSD is a mechanism for the delivery of downlink data and bufferable management frames to power-saving STAs, the frames transmitted by a STA in PS mode that is using APSD have the Power Management subfield in the Frame Control field set to 1, thereby causing buffering to take place at the AP.

 APSD defines two delivery mechanisms, namely unscheduled APSD (U-APSD) and scheduled APSD (S-APSD).
 STAs may use U-APSD to have some or all of their BUs delivered during unscheduled SPs.
 STAs may use S-APSD to schedule delivery of some or all of their BUs during scheduled SPs.